Forest Voice Sanctuary

 We encourage an abundance of life, both plant and animal, on our 75 acres.
 We provide houses and food for the birds, which are shared by a few other critters.
 There has been no use of chemicals and no hunting or trapping allowed for the 35 years Rosalyn and Gary have owned the farm.
 The combination of forest, prairie, slough, ponds, and bogs is attractive to a wide variety of animal and plant species.

 Nature heals.
 Nature soothes.
 Nature restores.
 And Nature connects.
 The positive impacts of a natural setting on people are well documented and can be felt at the sanctuary.
 In the forest, we sense the interconnectedness of the snow, rain, light, wind, and life.
 The forest teems with life.
 The birds above, deer and fox attempting to be unseen, the red squirrels performing arboreal acrobatics, and, depending on the season, a cacophony of insect noises and wind-through-the-trees sounds.
-We may walk away thinking not only about the life in the forest; but also, about the life of the goat that lost its feet to frostbite or the cow on its way to slaughter or the orphaned horse or the ubiquitous chicken whose welfare has become invisible.
+Time spent surrounded by nature may leave us thinking not only about life in the forest; but also, about the life of the goat that lost its feet to frostbite or the cow on its way to slaughter or the orphaned horse or the ubiquitous chicken whose welfare has become invisible.
 The Forest Voice whispers about compassion.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.